-An easement is a legal designation that allows for the right to use or enter the real property of another without actually possessing that property.
+An easement is an official designation that allows for the legal right to use or enter the real property of another without actually possessing property rights.
 This right is for a specific purpose and can be granted to either a public or private entity.

 The impact of an easement on a particular property can range from no perceivable impact to a major inconvenience.
 The type of easement is going to dictate the impact it has on the owner.

 If you are considering buying a property that has an easement, you definitely need to take the time to do some research in order to find out the specific terms of the easement.